AestheticDreamsAI/PiperLing/README.md

 - **Text-to-Speech:** Natural and clear speech synthesis for various use cases.
 - **Extensible and Customizable:** Open-source code that can be easily extended and customized.
 - **Cutting-edge Technology:** Utilizes advanced models like Piper TTS and Ollama (LLama3).
+- ## Web UI or Web App compatibility for using PiperLing on smartphones or web browsers.

+## NOT TESTED ON LINUX OR MAC
+Cherry-Lite is designed and optimized specifically for Windows.
+Compatibility with Linux and Mac systems has not been tested or verified.

 ## Installation